deepaksood619/deepaksood619.github.io/docs/psychology/learning/course-learning-how-to-learn.md

 4. Highlighting
 5. Referencing

-### Seeing the Bigger Picture

-1. Neuromodulators
+#### Neuromodulators

 1. Acetylcholine (focused learning and attention)
 2. Dopamine (unexpected rewards)
 3. Serotonin (social life and risk taking behavior)
 4. Noradrenaline

+### Seeing the Bigger Picture

-2. Overlearning
+1. Overlearning
-3. Choking
+2. Choking
-4. Einstellung (Blocking of creation of new concepts because of older concepts)
+3. Einstellung (Blocking of creation of new concepts because of older concepts)
-5. Interleaving
+4. Interleaving
-6. Transfer learning
+5. Transfer learning
-7. Deliberate Practice
+6. Deliberate Practice

 ### Procrastination

 1. Will power
+2. Process vs Product
+3. Juggling life and learning

-2. (Reminder / Routine / Reward)
+#### (Reminder / Routine / Reward)

 1. The cue
 2. The routine
 3. The reward
 4. The belief

-3. Process vs Product
-4. Juggling life and learning

 ### Memory